scrouzet/classifyEEG/README.md

 I've used previous and current versions of this code in the following studies:

-Crouzet*, S. M., Busch*, N.A. & Ohla, K. (in press).
+Crouzet*, S.M., Busch*, N.A. & Ohla, K. (2015).
 Taste quality decoding parallels taste sensations.
-Current Biology
+Current Biology, 25, 1-7.

-Cauchoix*, M., Crouzet*, S. M., Fize, D., & Serre T. (submitted).
+Cauchoix*, M., Crouzet*, S.M., Fize, D., & Serre T. (2016).
 Fast ventral stream neural activity enables rapid visual categorization.
+NeuroImage, 125, 280-290.

 If you use it, please cite one of these.